niteshchoudhary692/eth-avax-module2/README.md

 Input the desired donation amount in Ether into the designated field.
 Press the "Donate" button to send a donation to the smart contract.
 The donation will increase the contract's balance and trigger an event.
+###StoreData
+The storeData function is an external Solidity function that allows the storage of a string provided as an argument.
+It takes a string called data as a parameter, stores it in a variable named storedData, and emits an event DataStored to notify when the data has been stored.
+This function modifies the contract's state.
+###RetrieveData
+The retrieveData function is an external Solidity function that allows retrieving the stored string.
+It returns the current value of storedData which was previously set using the storeData function.

 Technologies Used
 ### HTML: The structure of the web page and user interface elements.
 ### JavaScript: Programming language for dynamic functionality and interaction.